SharkofMirkwood/x402-agent-gateway/README.md

 # x402 Agent Gateway - Payment-Gated AI Tool Orchestration

-A TypeScript monorepo providing SDK frameworks for building payment-gated AI tools and agent workflows using Solana blockchain micropayments via the x402 protocol.
+A TypeScript monorepo providing client + server SDKs to easily make LLM tools and agent workflows paywalled via x402 micro-payments on Solana, with dynamic pricing options.

-## Overview

-This project consists of two core packages:

-- **@x402-agent-gateway/server**: Backend SDK for registering and serving paywalled AI tools
-- **@x402-agent-gateway/client**: Frontend SDK for discovering and invoking tools with automatic payment handling

-The architecture follows an HTTP 402 (Payment Required) pattern where tool invocations are gated behind Solana blockchain transactions, with automatic retry logic for seamless payment flows.
+Turn any existing LLM tool, API endpoint or any code into a paywalled microservice that can be paid for by a user interacting with an agent.
+Have users pay for the LLM interactions + any function tools called by the LLM, with payment coming directly from the user's self-custody wallet.

 ## Quick Start